 Section 8.
 Regular Meetings.
-Monthly Board Meetings are held at the First United Methodist Church, Micah Building 600 State St. Salem, OR.
-Any change of date or location shall be announced via e-mail in advance.
+Board meetings are held monthly at a predetermined location.
+Email email@example.com for location information.
+Any change of date or location shall be announced via email in advance.
 Meetings shall be held in accordance with Robert’s Rules of Order (revised).
 The first meeting after the close of the fiscal year will be considered the Annual Meeting.

 Section 10.
 Fiscal year of this corporation shall be from July 1st to June 30th, unless changed by the Board of Directors at a regularly scheduled meeting.

 Section 11.
 Officers and Duties.
-There shall be three (3) officers of the Board consisting of a Chairperson, Vice-chairperson, and a Secretary-Treasurer.
+There shall be five (5) officers of the Board consisting of a Chair, Vice Chair, Communications Officer, Volunteer Coordinator, and Treasurer.
+A single board member may hold more than one position.
 Their duties are as follows:

-The Chairperson shall convene regularly scheduled Board meetings.
-He/she shall preside at or arrange for other officers to preside at each meeting.
-The chairperson shall include his/her name on the signature card of any checking account or savings account.
+- The Chair shall schedule and convene regularly scheduled Board meetings.
+They shall coordinate facilitation of each meeting.
+The Chair shall include their name on the signature card of any checking account or savings account.
+The Chair is the face of Rainbow Youth and coordinates representation of the organization at community events.

-The Vice-Chairperson shall in absence of the chairperson fulfill duties of that office.
+- The Vice Chair shall in absence of the Chair fulfill duties of that office.
+The Vice Chair shall coordinate board meeting announcements, agendas, and minutes.

-The Secretary/Treasurer shall be responsible for: keeping records of Board actions, overseeing the taking of minutes, distributing minutes, sending out meeting announcements and maintaining corporate records.
-The Secretary/treasurer shall make a report at every board meeting and make financial information available to the Board and to the public.
-All checks will be issued by the Secretary/Treasurer, as approved by the Board.
+- The Treasurer shall make a report at every board meeting and make financial information available to the Board and to the public.
+The Treasurer shall file federal and state taxes and annual reports.
+The Treasurer shall be responsible for maintaining Rainbow Youth’s 501(3)c status.
+All checks will be issued by the Treasurer, as approved by the Board.

 Section 12.
 Resignation and Absences.
-Resignation from the Board must be in writing and received by the Secretary/Treasurer.
-Board members shall be dropped for excessive absences from the board.
-Members and ex-officio members who plan on missing a meeting shall contact the Secretary/Treasurer at least five days prior to the meeting.
+Resignation from the Board must be in writing and received by the Chair.
+Board members are subject to removal for excessive absences from the board.
+Members and ex-officio members who plan on missing a meeting shall contact the Chair at least five days prior to the meeting.